titorm/gov-tech-os/docs/features/login-validation.md

 To remove expired refresh tokens, a helper script is provided: `scripts/cleanup_refresh_tokens.js` — run it with `node scripts/cleanup_refresh_tokens.js <DATABASE_URL>` or set `DATABASE_URL` in the environment.

+Status: the cleanup script now supports `--dry-run`, `--batch-size` and `--limit` to safely inspect and delete expired tokens.